 About Warren Adler

-Warren Adler, the acclaimed author of The War of the Roses, a masterpiece of macabre divorce adapted into the BAFTA and Golden Globe-nominated hit film starring Danny DeVito, Michael Douglas and Kathleen Turner.
-Adler has also optioned and sold film rights for a number of his works, including Random Hearts and Private Lies.
-Adler’s works have been translated into more than 25 languages, including his staged version of The War of the Roses, which has opened to spectacular reviews worldwide.
-Adler has taught creative writing seminars at New York University and has lectured on creative writing, film and television adaptation, and electronic publishing.
-He currently has a number of film/TV adaptations in various stages of development with Grey Eagle Films including The Children of the Roses.
-His novels are now available as audiobooks through Audible.
-His latest historical fiction release, Mother Nile, has been received with spectacular reviews from critics and readers alike.
+The late Warren Adler (D: April 2019) was the acclaimed author of The War of the Roses, a masterpiece of macabre divorce adapted into the BAFTA and Golden Globe-nominated hit film starring Danny DeVito, Michael Douglas and Kathleen Turner.
+Adler also optioned and sold film rights for a number of his works, including Random Hearts and Private Lies.
+Adler’s works have been translated into more than 25 languages, including his staged version of The War of the Roses, which opened to spectacular reviews worldwide.
+Adler, a regular Authorlink contributor, taught creative writing seminars at New York University and lectured on creative writing, film and television adaptation, and electronic publishing.
+At the time of his death at age 91, he had a number of film/TV adaptations in various stages of development with Grey Eagle Films including The Children of the Roses.
+His novels are available as audiobooks through Audible.
+His latest historical fiction release, Mother Nile, was received with spectacular reviews from critics and readers alike.
+Warren will be missed as our colleague.

 Author Archives for Warren Adler